 The directors have determined that the fair values of the existing available-for-sale financial assets carried at cost and at recoverable amount cannot be reliably measured.
-The directors have not made any estimate of the fair value at the end of the reporting period.
+The directors have made an estimate of the fair value at the end of the reporting period based on the reported financial results of the underlying investment.
 There is no active market for these investments, and there is no present intention to dispose of these investments.